20LitersAdmin/liters_tracker/README.md

 # Creating Reports

 # Managing User Permissions
-- Nest permissions in user routes since it depends on a user
-- Or handel all within custom user routes and kill the permissions_controller <-- probably this
+- Or handle all within custom user routes and kill the permissions_controller -- NO NO NO!
+Just use some booleans on User and KILL Permisisons, controller, policy, specs, views, etc.
+-- Still need to scrape current_user.can_* out of views, replace with .can_manage_*

+# Bugs?
+JS call to /favicons?
+Devise mail doesn't send?
+Mailgun shows nothing going out.

 # Improvements
 - Districts#index doesn't have [Add Plan, Add Report, Add Target] functionality